MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-aks-engine.md

 > This preview version is provided without a service level agreement, and it's not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 > For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

-## Check your user service offering
+## Check your user's service offering

-Your users will need your users to already have a plan, offer, and subscription to Azure Stack.
+Your users will need a plan, offer, and subscription to Azure Stack with enough space.
 Users will often want to deploy clusters of up to six virtual machines, made of three masters and three worker nodes.
-You will want to make sure they have enough space in their quota.
+You will want to make sure they have a large enough quota.

 If you need more information about planning and setting up a service offering, see [Overview of offering services in Azure Stack](azure-stack-offer-services-overview.md)